 The intensification target is a key input into determination of the amount of land needed to accommodate forecasted growth.
 A higher intensification target reduces the number of new units that need to be accommodated in the DGA.

 Any dwelling units proposed to be shifted into the Built-Up Area (BUA) through an increase in the intensification rate to 65% through Option 4 would only affect development of lands otherwise anticipated to occur at the earliest in 2047 under Options 2 and 3.

-By 2047, the Region will have undertaken a total of four additional mandated Municipal Comprehensive Reviews (MCRs) during which course corrections could be made to address any issues that arise, including shortfalls in DGA.
+By 2047, the Region will have undertaken a total of four additional mandated MCRs during which course corrections could be made to address any issues that arise, including any shortfalls in DGA.
 It is anticipated that the Growth Plan planning horizon will be extended in 2031 to 2061 followed by a further extension in 2041 to 2071.
 With up to four opportunities for course corrections if needed, and the anticipated extension of the planning horizon twice before any actual shortfall would be realized, the risk to the marketplace of Council choosing an Option 4 is minimal.
-Even if no efforts were made to correct for a shortfall in DGA land occurring because of a failure to achieve the extra 5% intensification proposed under Option 4, there would still be 24 years' worth of DGA land available in 2047 when that land is needed.
+Even if no efforts were made to correct for any shortfall occurring because of a failure to achieve the extra 5% intensification proposed under Option 4, there would still be 24 years' worth of DGA land available in 2047.